 - Two magnetic stirrers

-- Universal indicator solution (highly flammable)
+- Universal indicator solution (highly flammable, eye irritant, harmful by ingestion)

 - Methyl orange indicator solution